milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

         .open()
 ```

-Wandering 🟔 like when I was in second grade and I snuck out earlier to hide at the Jewish graveyard just so a very specific shitty 10th grader couldn't find me.

 But also 🟔 wandering … like when you are on a first date and it just a bit too awkward or intense for a kiss, but it would also be sad to leave, so you keep walking side by side.

+🟔

-This bus is on The road from Patra to Athina - – —
+This bus is on the road from Patra to Athina - – —

 But in 10 minutes we will only make it to Arachovitika.